 Completed?
-3 Weeks Before Thursday Before Confirm all attending Scouts and adults Copy Parent/Son Camp Information Checklist and Directions to Camp Buck Run.
+3 Weeks Before Thursday Before Confirm all attending Scouts and adults Copy Parent/Son Camp Information Checklist and Directions to Camp Buck Run .
 Give these, along with the updated BSA Medical Form to ALL Scouts and adults attending camp.
 Compile a roster of ALL Scouts and Adults attending camp.
 Any last-minute additions?
 Do you have TWO copies?
 Record names, addresses, and phone numbers of ALL parents.
 Where can they be reached in the event of an emergency?
+Ensure all non-registered adults have completed the Act 34 Clearances (State Police, Child Abuse, and FBI/Affidavit) and Youth Protection Training.
 BSA Medical forms are completed for each Scout and adult.
 (Parts A and B for Weekend campers; Parts A, B, and C for any campers staying past Sunday campfire.)
 Transportation arrangements made TO and FROM camp.
 Gather in one place and caravan to camp.
 You may NOT register unless all participants are present for check-in.
 Each Scout is properly equipped and has equipment review just before camp.
 (Over-equipped Scouts will have almost as much trouble as under-equipped Scouts.)
 All parents are aware of all plans.
 All cabin assignments made.
-(Five boys per cabin) Arrangements for dinner before arrival are made (dinner will not be served on Friday night at camp).
+(Five Scouts per cabin) Arrangements for dinner before arrival are made (dinner will not be served on Friday night at camp But there will be pizza.).
 Adults and Scouts prepared for swim test upon arrival.

-Cub-Camping Sign Up Form
+Cub-Camping Deposit Form